wellennery/wellennery/README.md

 - 🔭 I’m currently working as a Data Analyst

-- 🌱 I’m currently learning Python, R and SQL for Data Science and Analytics
+- 🌱 I’m currently attending the MBA in Data Science and Analytics at USP-Esalq

 - 🤔 I’m looking for help with Data Treatment and Deployment